hpanago/satori/README.md

 It is named after the spontaneous feeling of absolute knowledge, an analyst feels when he/she finally understands what exactly is happening in a system or network!

 <i>The idea (and inspiration) for development of this tool came from mr. Vivek Ramachandran, Securitytube.net founder, as the main project for Module 8 of the <b>'SecurityTube Python Scripting Expert (SPSE)' Course </b>.
-I thank him from the bottom of my heart for his contribution in security community!</i>
+I thank him from the bottom of my heart for his contribution in security community (and my personal development)!</i>
 <p><br>

 Satori has 3 basic tools: